When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: Experiment details

+Offline inverse reinforcement learning is a method designed to recover the reward function and the associated optimal policy from an observed expert dataset.
+However, potential negative societal impacts may arise if the demonstration dataset incorporates low-quality data.
+For safety-critical applications, such as autonomous driving and clinical decision support, we need to exercise particular caution to avoid the introduction of detrimental biases from the demonstration dataset.
+Ensuring safe adaptation is vital for real-world applications.

+One limitation of our method is that we exclusively use expert demonstration in the process of reward learning.
+Ideally, reward learning should incorporate varied data sources, like expert demonstrations and preferences (pairwise comparisions).
+A possible direction for future work is to broaden our algorithm and theoretical analysis for a wider scope in reward learning.
+This would allow us to develop a more robust reward model through the integration of diverse data inputs.}

-\section{Experiment Details}
+\section{Experiment details}

-In this section, we provide implementation details and additional numerical results.
+In this section, we provide implementation details and additional numerical results. y

-\subsection{Detailed Experiment Setting}
+\subsection{Detailed experiment setting}

 In our experiment, we use two kinds of datasets: 1) transition dataset $\mathcal{D} = \{(s,a,s^\prime) \}$ which includes diverse transition samples and is downloaded from D4RL V2; 2) expert demonstration dataset $\mathcal{D}^{\rm E} = \{ \tau^{\rm E} \}$ which consists of several expert trajectories and the expert trajectories are collected from an expert-level policy.
+All evaluations are based on a single NVIDIA GeForce RTX 2080 Ti.

 {\bf The transition dataset.} The transition datasets are downloaded from D4RL V2 and the transition datasets for each specific task have three different type: medium, medium-replay and medium-expert.
 In D4RL V2, the datasets are generated as follows: {\bf medium}: use SAC to train a policy with medium-level performance, then use it to collected 1 million transition samples; {\bf medium-replay}: use SAC to train a policy until an environment-specific performance is obtained, then save all transition samples in the replay buffer; {\bf medium-expert}: combine 1 million transition samples collected from a medium-level policy with another 1 million transition samples collected from an expert-level policy.
 As a remark, since we are considering the setting of offline IRL where the ground-truth reward is not accessible, we hide the reward information of those downloaded transition datasets from D4RL V2.